-als for FY 2022 r All Agencies

-MCSAP Lead Agency: # certified personnel:

-Subrecipient Agencies POLICE DEPARTMENT # certified personnel: , PORTLAND POL
+LINN POLICE DEPARTMENT # certified personnel: 18

-Number of Non-Funded # certified personnel: 2 # projected inspections 28
+Number of Non-Funded Agencies: 11

 Inspection Level Non-Hazmat Hazmat Passenger Total Percentage by Level

-Level 1: Full 2000 300 4 2304 14.47%
+Level 1: Full 2832 350 4 3186 19.24%

-Level 2: Walk-Around 7036 300 25 7361 46.24%
+Level 2: Walk-Around 5573 550 25 6148 37.13%

-Level 3: Driver-Only 6000 15 3 6018 37.81%
+Level 3: Driver-Only 7000 10 3 7013 42.36%

 Level 4: Special Inspections 0 0.00%

-Level 5: Vehicle-Only 100 35 100 235 1.48%
+Level 5: Vehicle-Only 100 10 100 210 1.27%

 Level 6: Radioactive Materials 0 0.00%

-Total MCSAP Lead Agency & Subrecipients 15136 650 132 15918
+Total MCSAP Lead Agency & Subrecipients 15505 920 132 16557

-Note: If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.
+Note:If the minimum numbers for Level 1 and Level 3 inspections are less than described in the MCSAP Comprehensive Policy, briefly explain why the minimum(s) will not be met.

+FY2023 Update Level 3 inspection requirements are expected to substantially exceed the 33% goal.
+However, Level I inspections may not reach the 25% figure as the vast majority of Oregon inspectors are either law enforcement officers working roadside in often unsafe areas or Motor Carrier Enforcement Officers whose other duties preclude more than a few officers from being assigned Level I responsibilities.
+However, all these inspectors conduct substantial numbers of Level II inspections which address both mechanical and driver issues.
 The overwhelming majority of Oregon inspectors are law enforcement officers who must conduct inspections roadside, typically in spots unsafe to perform full Level 1 inspections.
 Instead, those officers conduct Level 2 inspections.
 Of course, Level 2's include inspection of the driver, so the focus on drivers is as prevalent as it would be with Level 3 inspections.